ISISComputingGroup/ibex_developers_manual/GUI_development/GUI-Development-Workflow.md

 1. **Clone the branch locally (developer)**
 1. **Modify the code (developer)**
 1. **Push back the changes (developer)**
-    * make sure you have merged in any changes to master that have occurred since your ticket was created - makes reviewer's life easier
+    * Make sure you have merged in any changes to master that have occurred since your ticket was created - makes reviewer's life easier
-    * please follow commenting guidelines below
+    * Please follow commenting guidelines below
 1. **Create a pull request (developer)**
     * Reference the git issue number in the comments
 1. **Review (reviewer)**